Aubs0618/SLE777_Group11_Assessment4/README.md

 ```

 #to present the result,data frame is constructed
-#variablea are made for neuleotides for each species names as "Number_of_coding_DNA_Ecoli " ans "Number_of_coding_DNA_Campylobacter"
+#variables are made for neucleotides for each species named as "Number_of_coding_DNA_Ecoli " and "Number_of_coding_DNA_Campylobacter"
-#variable is made for the number of Nucleiotieds as "Nucleiotieds"
+#variable is made for the number of Nucleotides as "Nucleiotieds"
 #make data frame by using data.frame code.
-#include stringsAsFactors=FALSE to protect character strings being converted to factors.
+#included the "stringsAsFactors=FALSE" to protect character strings being converted to factors.

 ```{r,dataframe codDNA}
 Number_of_coding_DNA_Ecoli <- c(955768,977594,1088501,956665 )